 Daily and weekly checks are not mandatory but are good practice as they can identify any issues to be rectified, helping to keep all building users safe.
-These checklists may not be applicable to premises that do not have staff on site.

 Daily Checks

 - If you have one, is the fire alarm panel showing any faults? - Are escape routes clear and unobstructed i.e., no items are left in the way which could hinder someone getting out? - Are fire exit doors unlocked and is the surrounding area clear inside and outside? - Are all fire doors closed, excluding those on self-closing devices? - Is fire firefighting equipment in place e.g., fire extinguishers, fire blankets?